Developer Products

 end

-Use PromptProductPurchase to prompt product purchases inside your experience.
+Use PromptProductPurchase to prompt product purchases inside your game.
 You can call this function when a user performs actions like pressing a button or talking to a vendor NPC.

 local MarketplaceService = game:GetService("MarketplaceService")